epam/mriviewer/CODINGSTD.md

 ### Chained assignment

-You can not do chain assignment in one line.
+You cannot do chain assignment in one line.
 For some reason, it is believed that such code is worse read and potentially bug-dangerous.

 ~~WRONG CODE~~
 ```